 Obviously, all of this must mean there are measures for determining if urine is diluted.
 What exactly qualifies as a dilute specimen?
 There are a few things labs will take into consideration.
 First, there’s creatinine.
-According to the National Kidney Foundation, creatinine is a waste product we all have in our bloodstream that comes from regular wear and tear on our muscles.
-For the urine to test diluted, it must have a creatinine level between 2mg/dL and 20mg/dL.
+According to the National Kidney Foundation, creatinine is a waste product we all have in our bloodstream that comes from regular wear and

 Labs will also look at the specific gravity of the sample.
 Specific gravity tests help figure out if the kidneys are diluting urine properly.
 Water has a specific gravity level of 1.0000; if a urine sample lies somewhere between 1.0010 and 1.0030, it’s considered dilute.
 Enough research has been done to know that a normally hydrated person will not have creatinine and specific gravity levels within these ranges.
 Testing for these two matters is routine for urine samples, and testing centers know to look for them.

 If creatinine levels seem abnormal, it’s necessary to look further into the specific gravity, in addition to pH levels and testing for oxidants.
 Measuring these various factors helps determine whether a potential applicant may have tried to dilute their urine and submit a sample while unnaturally hydrated.